Ico, el caballito valiente

-Ico, el caballito valiente (meaning Ico, the brave little horse, also referred to as Ico, the Brave Horse) is a 1987 Argentine animated film based on a franchise that dates back to the 1970s.
+Ico, el caballito valiente (meaning Ico, the brave little horse, also sometimes known in English as Ico, the Brave Horse) is a 1987 Argentine animated film based on a franchise that dates back to the 1970s.

 History

 It started as a TV series in 1981, before it was adapted into a feature film directed by Manuel García Ferré and written by Ines Geldstein.
 After a 3-to-5 year production period, the movie was completed in 1983 and due to be premiered at the International Kids Film Festival in Portugal that year.
 It was not until 4 years later, on 9 July 1987, that the movie was officially released in Argentina by an independent distributor.

 Plot

 Ico is a wild colt who lives in the forest with his mother and friends, including Jaba the boar whom he saves once from the Black Duke's hunt.

 Each full moon the animals hear in the distance the frightening and mysterious tolling of a bell.
 Ico wants to find out who rings the bell and why.

 One day he sees the royal parade and decides he wants to be the king's horse.
 He follows the parade and becomes friends with Larguirucho, the friendly castle horse keeper.
 In the night Ico tells his mother he wants to be the king's horse.

 The next day, with Larguirucho's help, Ico sneaks into the castle where he meets the other stable horses.
 He learns that if he wants to be the King's horse, he has to talk to the Black Duke, the king's chief equerry, because he has the power to choose the king's horse.
 The horses warn Ico that the Black Duke is a very sinister and evil man.

 Grandpa Mateo, the oldest horse in the stable, tells him about a mysterious phantom bell tolling that frightens the horses.
 As every time they hear it, a horse disappears from the stable and never returns.

 The next day, walking in the castle, Ico meets Preciosa, the daughter of the King's horse, whilst running after her, the Black Duke catches him.
 Ico tells him that he wants to be the king's horse, so the Black Duke promises to train him to become a royal steed.
 However he orders his henchmen to make the training very hard to discourage the little colt.
 Larguirucho brings Ico some food after the exhausting training, then they hear the bell tolling again.
 Larguirucho runs back to the stable and realizes that another horse has gone missing.
 He goes to talk to the King, but the Black Duke blames him for stealing the horses and puts him into prison.